-This was my first experience of a night ferry was the Newcastle to Amsterdam DFDS Ferry, and boy did i not prepare myself for what i was about to witness over the 12 of so hours about this vessel.
-Our boat left at 5.00pm (which it did pretty much on the dot), and headed to our inside room.
+This was my first experience of a night ferry was the Newcastle to Amsterdam DFDS Ferry, and boy did I not prepare myself for what I was about to witness over the 12 or so hours about this vessel.
+Our boat left at 5.00pm (which it did pretty much on the dot) and headed to our inside room.

 ** DING DONG ** (just like the supermarket announcements)

-The night goes quite quick when you have space to move in i would say.
+The night goes quite quickly when you have space to move in I would say.
 We have a bite to eat with the huge Stand Pie that we brought from Alan Walker Butchers in Halifax, then headed down to the main entertainment hall.
-Where we decided to toast our maiden ferry (even if it was just for the night), with a pint of beer and a cocktail.
-It was going to be our only round as the cost for these two drinks, the cost €13.30! i made sure that drink lasted me to the point it was almost to warm and almost done.
+Where we decided to toast our first ferry (even if it was just for the night), with a pint of beer and a cocktail.
+It was going to be our only round as the cost of these two drinks, the cost €13.30!
+I made sure that drink lasted me to the point it was almost to warm and almost done.

-We didn’t think to much of the entertainment, especially as there was not many people in there you were constantly being asked if you wanted more.
+We didn’t think too much of the entertainment, especially as there were not many people in there you were continually being asked if you wanted more.

 You could have had the option to visit the on-ship arcade or 2€ massage pods, but we decided that with a long day ahead in Amsterdam the following day, was time to retire to bed.